DivakarGC/self-notes/supplements-and-routine.md

 #### 1. Melatonin (2mg)
 - **Cellular Mechanism**: Regulates circadian rhythm by acting on melatonin receptors (MT1 and MT2) in the brain, primarily in the suprachiasmatic nucleus (SCN).
 Also functions as an antioxidant.
 - **Benefits**:
-  - **Sleep Quality**: Enhances memory consolidation and cognitive function. *Correction: While melatonin improves sleep quality, direct enhancement of memory consolidation and cognitive function from melatonin (specifically) is not strongly established.*
+  - **Sleep Quality**: Enhances sleep quality, which indirectly supports memory consolidation and cognitive function.
   - **Neuroprotection**: Protects neurons from oxidative stress.
-- **Side Effects**: Drowsiness, dizziness, headaches. *Clarification: Side effects like drowsiness and dizziness are correct but are more common with higher doses.*
+- **Side Effects**: Drowsiness, dizziness, headaches.
+Clarification: Side effects like drowsiness and dizziness are correct but are more common with higher doses.
 - **Timing**: Take 30-60 minutes before bedtime.
-- **Additional Tips**: Use in cycles to prevent dependence *(Although not compulsory)*; consider natural alternatives like chamomile tea or valerian root.
+- **Additional Tips**: Use in cycles to prevent dependence (Although not compulsory); consider natural alternatives like chamomile tea or valerian root.

 #### 2. Ashwagandha KSM-66 (500mg)
 - **Cellular Mechanism**: Modulates the hypothalamic-pituitary-adrenal (HPA) axis, reducing cortisol levels and balancing stress hormones.
-Enhances GABAergic signaling *primary action is through cortisol reduction and stress response modulation*.
+Enhances GABAergic signaling (primary action is through cortisol reduction and stress response modulation).
 - **Benefits**:
   - **Cognitive Function**: Improves memory, attention, and processing speed.
   - **Stress Reduction**: Lowers cortisol levels, improves mood, and reduces anxiety.